Choosing the Best Font for Email Marketing Campaigns

 Custom fonts

-You can create your own personal font, which is even more attractive than the most popular typefaces.
-You need custom fonts to create an individual style for a particular brand, something you won’t find anywhere else.
-Custom fonts help you stand out from the competition and build a strong brand association with the user.
+You can create your own personal font which is even more appealing than using the most popular typefaces.
+You need custom fonts to create a bespoke style for a particular brand, something you won’t find anywhere else.
+Custom fonts help you stand out from the competition and build a strong brand association.

-Custom fonts are used by companies such as Apple, Nokia, IBM, BBC, Netflix, etc.
+Custom fonts are used by companies such as Apple, Nokia, IBM, BBC, Netflix, and many others.
+Below is an example of a custom typeface developed by Netflix:

 Custom font from Netflix